-- Modern feline diet which is lacking in natural enzymes causing the pancreas in cats to get overworked
+- 1. Modern feline diet, which is lacking in natural enzymes, causing the pancreas in cats to get overworked

-- Overuse of prescription drugs such as prednisone (or other corticosteroids), antibiotics have been suspected of causes pancreatitis in cats.
+- 4. Overuse of prescription drugs such as prednisone (or other corticosteroids), antibiotics have been suspected of causing pancreatitis in cats.

 If you think your cat may be developing or have pancreatitis, take him to your veterinarian as soon as possible before the situation worsens.
 Left untreated, some cats can develop chronic pancreatitis which can lead to diabetes and pancreatic deficiency.